 The chronological resume format is one of the most common types of resume among the three types of resume.
-It emphasizes its reverse-chronological feature that lists working experiences from the latest to the oldest.
+It emphasizes its reverse-chronological feature that lists work experience from the latest to the oldest.

-Depending on the background and qualification of the applicant, this type of resume for a job also comes with some pros and cons.
+Depending on the background and qualification of the applicant, this type of resume also comes with some pros and cons.

 This kind of resume is a combination of chronological and functional resume format.
 This type of resume begins with an overview of the skills section which is supported with related working experiences in a reverse-chronological format.

 The combination resume requires a certain amount of qualifications and work experience, which is why this resume format might seem fancier and is only made for those with abundant skills and career histories.

 A combination resume format should include:

 It would be safe to say that with careful consideration and selection, the three types of resumes mentioned in the previous section might be the best type of resume that will land you the best job.

 Nevertheless, there are also other different types of resume formats that you could consider:

 Just like the name, this type of resume focuses on graphics to cover all of the information.
 It could be expressed in the form of icons, bar charts, or even timelines.